Dutchcraft Truss and Metal Inc. Staff

 QUALITY ROOF TRUSSES AT GREAT PRICES!!!

 Dutchcraft Truss is a manufacturer of wood roof trusses for homes, garages and post frame buildings as well as commercial buildings.
 We can design, build and deliver your roof trusses at a very competitive price.
 We also supply high quality metal roofing and siding products to contractors and Do-It-Yourselfers.
 We have a full line of trims and accessories available to help you complete your project.
-We offer delivery from Cleveland to Columbus, to Youngstown and Pittsburgh.
+We offer delivery from up to 150 mile radius of our shop location; from Cleveland to Columbus, to Youngstown and Pittsburgh.

 Residential: Wood roof trusses can be used in most any application.
 When new homes or additions are constructed trusses are primarily placed 24″ O.C. (on center spacing) even 16″ O.C. is a common practice.
 The loads used in residential trusses consist of 1.Live/Snow Load 2.Top Chord Dead Load 3.Bottom Chord Dead Load.
 Typical loading for stark county,Ohio/Canton, Ohio area would be 25-10-10.
 Further north such as Cleveland, Ohio Live/Snow loads would start to increase from 25psf up to 40psf.
 Always be sure to contact your local building department and find the correct snow loading for your area.